Dmitri Aliev: 2016–17 season

+won the gold medal in France by a margin of 3.55 points over Alexander Samarin.
+Later that month, Aliev finished fifth at the 2017 Russian Championships in Chelyabinsk.

 In early 2017 Aliev won his second junior national title in Saint Petersburg.
 This result gave him a spot at the 2017 World Junior Championships.
 He ranked first in the short program, third in the free skate, and second overall in Taipei, Taiwan, winning the silver medal behind American Vincent Zhou and ahead of the teammate Alexander Samarin.

 2017–18 season

 Aliev started his season by placing 1st in the short program at the domestic competition in Saint Petersburg.
 He landed 4Lz-3T combination, 4T, 3A and scored 99.7 points.
 He decided to try six quads in two programs, including quad Lutz, quad Salchow and two quad toe loops in the free program.

 Aliev was going to compete at the 2017 CS Ondrej Nepela Trophy but withdrew due to ankle inflammation.

 In October 2017, Aliev debuted at the Grand Prix series.
 He placed sixth at the 2017 Rostelecom Cup and eighth at the 2017 NHK Trophy.
 He then won his first ISU Challenger Series gold medal at the 2017 CS Tallinn Trophy.